-The last part, though little effort on my part, was the overwhelming joy I received when friends/family shared little ones with my books!
+This last part, though little effort on my part, was the overwhelming joy I received when friends/family shared how much they enjoyed my book(s)!

 MADE MY DAYYYYYY!
 GRANDPARENTS ARE READING MY BOOK, MY STORY TO CHILDREN!!!!!!
 Children reading my book?
 Absolutely.
 Parents reading my book to children?
 Yes!
 But I don’t think I realized how special it is to see grandparents…reading my book.
 The ability to share this across generations is deeply humbling.
 Thank you for sharing @melquach! 😊 #thefeels #warmfuzzyfeelings